tlong314/cmgame/README.md

 For user interaction, you should use these callbacks:

 `onkeydown` - Similar to a usual onkeydown handler, with the same Key Event parameter.
-However, preventDefault() has already been called, and the event parameter has the added property "direction" which is set to "left"/"down"/"right"/"up" if the key was an arrow key, a numpad key (and game has ignoreNumLock set to true) or the usual ASDW keys.
+However, preventDefault() has already been called, and the event parameter has the added property `direction` which is set to "left", "down", "right", or "up" if the key was an arrow key, a numpad key (and game has ignoreNumLock set to true) or the usual ASDW keys.
 If none of these, direction is set to "".

 ```javascript
 game.onkeydown = (e) => {